Disruptors of our sleep: understanding and overcoming the obstacles to restful rest

 • Mood Disorders: Autoimmune diseases can also impact mood, leading to symptoms such as anxiety and depression.
 These mood disorders can interfere with sleep by making it difficult to fall asleep and disrupting sleep cycles.

 Due to these factors, people with autoimmune diseases often have difficulty getting quality sleep.
-It is important for patients with autoimmune diseases to discuss their sleep problems with their doctor, who may recommend management strategies such as lifestyle modifications, cognitive behavioral therapies, or medication adjustments to improve the quality of their sleep.
+It is important for patients with autoimmune diseases to discuss their sleep problems with their doctor, who may recommend management strategies such as lifestyle changes, cognitive behavioral therapies, or medication adjustments to improve the quality of their sleep.

 Sleep plays a vital role in our health and well-being.
 Identifying and overcoming sleep disruptors is essential to ensuring restful nights of rest.
 By adopting strategies to manage stress and anxiety, treating underlying sleep disorders, limiting exposure to electronic screens and stimulants, and creating a supportive sleep environment, you can improve the quality of your sleep and your overall quality of life.